 Why did you start teaching?

 I was called to start teaching high school first because of the unique skills I possessed to reach and address the youth in inner city Houston.
 I became a principal for the same reason.
-Being bilingual and a no-nonsense leader has helped me turnaround several schools and alter the mindsets of many communities.
+Being bilingual and a non-nonsense leader has helped me turnaround several schools and alter the mindsets of many communities.
 I continue to teach, now at the university because of my strong desire to continue developing systems of people with the same turnaround and advance mindsets of growth and change for our schools both academically and culturally.

 What qualities make someone particularly successful in education?

 Patience.
 Passion.
 Perseverance.
 Consistency.
 Flexibility.
-Social and emotional training for student and staff support.
+Social and Emotional Training for student and staff support.